25prabhu10/notes/docs/Languages/C-Sharp/Logging.md

 - EventLog (Windows only): Sends log output to the Windows Event Log

-- AzureAppServicesFile and AzureAppServicesBlob: Writes logs to text files in an Azure App Service app's file system and to blob storage in an Azure Storage account.
+- AzureAppServicesFile and AzureAppServicesBlob: Writes logs to text files in an Azure App Service app's file system and to blob storage in an Azure Storage account

-- Azure ApplicationInsights: Writes logs to Azure Application Insights.
+- Azure ApplicationInsights: Writes logs to Azure Application Insights

 Some 3rd party logging providers: